Cybersecurity for Digital Marketers: Best Practices to Safeguard Your Campaigns and Data

 Then there’s ad fraud, where bots and bad actors inflate clicks on your paid campaigns, draining budgets without yielding any ROI.
 Additionally, data breaches targeting customer information can lead to hefty fines under regulations like GDPR and CCPA—not to mention the loss of customer trust.

 Take the 2021 Facebook ad scam as an example.
 Hackers gained access to advertisers’ accounts and ran fraudulent ads using their budget.
-The financial losses were staggering, and many marketers found themselves scrambling to recover.
+The financial losses were staggering, and many marketers scrambled to recover.

 Stories like these underscore the importance of understanding the risks so we can address them proactively.
 And that might mean having to get educated in order to upskill yourself, and you can join the ranks of cybersecurity professionals with Nucamp’s specialized training.